AnasAAhmed/Assignment-7-Custom-Web-Search-Tool/README.md

-# Assignment 6: Build a Smart Customer Support Bot using OpenAI Agent SDK
+# Assignment 7: Custom-Web-Search-Tool

-Assignment 6: Build a Smart Customer Support Bot using OpenAI Agent SDK, This project is a CLI Based **Smart Customer Support Bot using OpenAI Agent SDK** built with the **OpenAI Agent SDK** and **Google Gemini API** in python & @GuardRails with help of docs at [https://openai.github.io/openai-agents-python/guardrails/](https://openai.github.io/openai-agents-python/guardrails/) .
+Assignment 7: Custom-Web-Search-Tool for Agent using Tavily APi & OpenAI Agent SDK, This project is a CLI Based **WEB_SEARCH_AGENT** built with the **OpenAI Agent SDK** and **Google Gemini API** in python & web search tool with help of docs at [https://docs.tavily.com/documentation/api-reference/endpoint/search](https://docs.tavily.com/documentation/api-reference/endpoint/search) .

 The agent is designed to answer a set of predefined math questions such as:

-- "What is your policy?"
-- "check order status of order 123?"
+- " what 4thrives did in pmwc at ewc?"

 ---